MonsieurV/monsieurv.github.io/_posts/2016-03-30-radiation-watch-safecast.markdown

 We're fortunate because this is exactly what the Safecast project aims to provide: an open platform for everyone to publish their environmental data, with great [navigation and visualization tools](http://safecast.org/tilemap/), a [real-time portal](http://realtime.safecast.org/) and last but not least a hacker [data oriented mindset](http://blog.safecast.org/faq/).

+{% include figure.html img="https://raw.githubusercontent.com/MonsieurV/SafecastPy/master/misc/safecast_logo.png" caption="As they put it, Safecast is a global volunter-centered citizen science project working to empower people with data about their environments." %}

 The [Safecast initiative](http://blog.safecast.org/about/) also followed the Fukushima crisis, in an urge to collect and publish accurate and trustworthy open radiation data, openly accessible to citizens of the world{%include footnote_ref.html number="1" %}.
 The volunteer-driven organization has been known to provides efficient technical means, like the bGeigie Nano device, a full-pledged radiation sensor.

 Compared to the Radiation Watch Pocket Geiger, the bGeigie [it is not cheap](http://shop.kithub.cc/products/safecast-bgeigie-nano){%include footnote_ref.html number="2" %}, but way more complete and accurate.
 With its GPS chip and real-time clock it allows effective mobile radiation measurements.
 Its [pancake](http://www.lndinc.com/products/17/) can monitor all Alpha, Beta and Gamma radiations.
 The device has been successfully used to collect millions of data-points.